sasstools/sass-lint/docs/rules/no-attribute-selectors.md

 # No Attribute Selectors

-Rule `no-attribute-selectors` will enforce that the attribute selector is not allowed to be used.
+Rule `no-attribute-selectors` will warn against the use of attribute selectors.

 ## Examples